nrwl/nx/docs/nx-cloud/tutorial/circle.md

 ## Enable Remote Caching on Circle CI

-Just reducing the number of projects to run via [affected commands](/nx-cloud/features/affected) (as seen in the previous section) is helpful, but might sometimes not be enough.
-We still need to run all the affected projects which sometimes (depending on the change) might be quite a few.
-Caching can help here.
+Reducing the number of tasks to run via [affected commands](/nx-cloud/features/affected) (as seen in the previous section) is helpful, but might not be enough.
 By default [Nx caches the results of tasks](/core-features/cache-task-results) on your local machine.
-That cache isn't being used in CI though.
-To leverage the same cache also in CI we need to enable [remote caching](/nx-cloud/features/remote-cache) with Nx Cloud.
+But CI and local developer machines are still performing the same tasks on the same code - wasting time and money.
+The [Nx Cloud remote cache](/nx-cloud/features/remote-cache) can eliminate that waste for you.

 ```{% command="pnpm nx connect" %}
 ✔ Enable distributed caching to make your CI faster · Yes